Holographic Evidence for Non-Supersymmetric Conformal Manifolds

 So far, we have proven that our AdS$_4$ vacua are perturbatively stable and have provided evidence that they may also be stable against semi-classical decay.
 However, one may worry that while our AdS$_4$ geometries are solutions of IIB supergravity, the higher-derivative corrections of IIB string theory will spoil our solutions.
 In the dual CFT, this would imply that some $\frac{1}{N}$ corrections lift the conformal manifold.
 However, the deformations $\chi_i$ can always be locally absorbed by the coordinate redefinition \eqref{eq:LocalDiffeoDelta1}, which however is not globally well-defined.
 Therefore, all local diffeomorphism-invariant quantities are independent of the $\chi_i$.
 In particular, this means that each term of the higher-derivative corrections of string theory, involving powers of the curvature tensor or the fluxes, are also independent of $\chi_{1,2}$.
 Thus, our non-supersymmetric AdS$_4$ vacua are equally valid solutions of IIB string theory as the ${\cal N}=4$ vacuum.
+Moreover, the $\chi_{i}$ deformations actually correspond to parity-odd (pseudo) scalars in the maximal supergravity \cite{Guarino:2021hrc}, so the potential $1/N$ tadpole destabilisation of \cite{Berkooz:1998qp} cannot take place for our backgrounds.

 There could still be some string corrections, e.g. from branes wrapping the compactification, which are sensitive to $\chi_{i}$ and which could thus spoil our solutions.
 For example, D$p$-instantons could wrap some $(p+1)$-cycle of the compactification, and depend on $\chi_{i}$.
 However, our solutions are also protected against such instanton corrections, since the compactification $\Sp^5 \times \Sp^1_\eta$ only has non-trivial 1-, 5- and 6-cycles.
 Therefore, we can only have D5-instantons wrapped on the full $\Sp^5 \times \Sp^1_\eta$.
-But since the volume form is independent of $\chi_{i}$, these instantons gives no corrections to our solutions.
+But since the volume form is independent of $\chi_{i}$, these instantons give no corrections to our solutions.
 Nonetheless, one could expect some other extended state to do so, corresponding to some $\frac1N$ correction in the dual CFT.